-- (1) In this clause 'adoption by exception resolution' means a resolution of the Council that has the effect of adopting, for a number of specifically identified reports, the officer recommendation as the Council resolution. - (2) Subject to subclause (3), the local government may pass an adoption by exception resolution. - (3) An adoption by exception resolution may not be used for a matter- - (a) that requires an absolute majority;
+(1) In this clause 'adoption by exception resolution' means a resolution of the council that has the effect of adopting, for a number of specifically identified reports, the officer recommendation as the council resolution.

+(2) Subject to subclause (3), the local government may pass an adoption by exception resolution.

+(3) An adoption by exception resolution may not be used for a matter-

-- (b) in which a financial, proximity or indirect financial interest has been disclosed; - (c) that has been the subject of a petition or deputation; - (d) that is a matter on which a Member wishes to make a statement; or - (e) that is a matter on which a Member wishes to move a motion that is different to the recommendation.
+- (a) that requires an absolute majority; - (b) in which an interest has been disclosed; - (c) that has been the subject of a petition or deputation; - (d) that is a matter on which a member wishes to make a statement; or - (e) that is a matter on which a member wishes to move a motion that is different to the recommendation.